waku-org/pm/FURPS/application/nwaku.md

 ## Functionality

-1. libwaku can buil don
+1. nwaku can be compiled as a library, `libwaku`.
+2. libwaku exposes c-bindings.

 ## Usability